aptech/docs/docs/CR-lower.rst

 ----------------
 .. function:: lower(x)

-    :param x:
+    :param x: data to be converted to lowercase
-    :type x: string or NxK matrix of character data to be converted to lowercase
+    :type x: string or NxK matrix

-    :returns: y (string), or NxK matrix which contains the lowercase equivalent of the data in x.
+    :returns: y (*string*), or NxK matrix which contains the lowercase equivalent of the data in *x*.

 Remarks
 -------

-If x is a numeric matrix, y will contain garbage.
+If *x* is a numeric matrix, *y* will contain garbage.
 No error message will be generated since GAUSS does not distinguish between numeric and character data in matrices.

 Examples